35services/slack-2-wordpress/SETUP.md

 - Verify your bot token is correct and starts with `xoxb-`
 - Ensure the bot has been invited to the channel
-- Check that required scopes are enabled
+- Check that all required scopes are enabled:
+  - `app_mentions:read`
+  - `channels:history`
+  - `channels:read`
+  - `files:read` (required for image downloads)
+  - `users:read` (required for resolving user names)
 - Verify the channel ID is correct
+- After adding new scopes, reinstall the app to your workspace

 ### WordPress Connection Issues